- Releasing on November 11

 Black Panther: Wakanda Forever trailer

-Full name Namor McKenzie, the Marvel anti-hero made his comic book debut in Marvel Comics #1 (October 1939), which made Namor one of the first-ever superheroes that Marvel created.
+Full name Namor McKenzie, the Marvel anti-hero made his comic book debut in Marvel Comics #1 (October 1939), which makes him one of the first characters Marvel created.

-Often portrayed as a villain to King T'Challa/Black Panther, Namor is now viewed as more of an anti-hero.
+Often portrayed as an antagonist, Namor is now viewed as more of an anti-hero.
 He's regularly teamed up with other superheroes to keep his home city of Atlantis safe from intruders, and has appeared on numerous superhero rosters including the Avengers.
-However, he's also entered partnerships with major supervillains such as Doctor Doom.
-Namor is only too happy to join forces with Marvel antagonists, then, if it means Atlantis and his people are shielded from land dwellers, who Namor isn't exactly a fan of.
+However, he's also worked alongside major supervillains such as Doctor Doom.
+Namor is only too happy to join forces with Marvel villains, then, if it means Atlantis and his people are shielded from land dwellers, who Namor isn't exactly a fan of.

 Black Panther: Wakanda Forever cast